jonnonz1/nz-statute-book/acts/public/1976/international-energy-agreement-act-1976.md

   (a) to any person carrying on an undertaking in the course of which he produces petroleum or engine fuel, as to the production, use, or disposal thereof or the use or disposal of any material used for the production thereof:
   (b) to any person carrying on an undertaking in the course of which he acquires, supplies, or distributes petroleum or engine fuel, as to the acquisition, supply, or distribution thereof by him (whether in New Zealand or abroad):
   (c) to any person carrying on an undertaking which involves the use of petroleum or engine fuel, as to the use thereof by him, whether for purposes specified by the Minister or during periods specified by him or otherwise.
-(3) Without restricting the generality of subsection (2)(b), regulations made under that subsection may authorise the giving of a direction which—
+(3) Without restricting the generality of subsection (2)﻿(b), regulations made under that subsection may authorise the giving of a direction which—
   (a) prohibits or restricts the acquisition, supply, or distribution of petroleum or engine fuel by or to persons specified by the Minister:
   (b) requires the supply or distribution of petroleum or engine fuel to persons specified by the Minister in accordance with requirements specified by him.
-(4) For the purpose of subsection (1)(b) appropriate consultations means such consultations as the Minister thinks practicable and appropriate with persons in New Zealand appearing to him to represent those producers and suppliers of petroleum or engine fuel who are likely to be affected by the regulations.
+(4) For the purpose of subsection (1)﻿(b) appropriate consultations means such consultations as the Minister thinks practicable and appropriate with persons in New Zealand appearing to him to represent those producers and suppliers of petroleum or engine fuel who are likely to be affected by the regulations.
+(5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(6) If regulations under this section authorise the Minister to give, revoke, or vary directions (see also section 5(4)),— (a) the directions, revocation, or variation are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and
+  (b) the regulations must contain a statement to that effect.

 ### 5 Further provisions as to regulations
 (1) No regulation made under section 4(1) shall be held invalid because it is, or authorises any act or omission which is, repugnant to, or inconsistent with, any Act (other than this Act).